multitudes/42-MiniTalk/README.md

 ## The rules
 We have to turn in a Makefile.
 We have to handle errors thoroughly.
-In no way your program should quit unex- pectedly (segmentation fault, bus error, double free, and so forth).
+In no way our program should quit unex- pectedly (segmentation fault, bus error, double free, and so forth).
 Our program mustn’t have memory leaks.
 We can have one global variable per program (one for the client and one for